Murwillumbah: Education

+Media

+Radio stations that cover the town are ABC North Coast, River FM, Triple Z FM, and Radio 97, a community based station which broadcast from the town.

+Murwillumbah receives TV channels from SBS and ABC and the regional affiliates of Seven, Nine and 10 Northern NSW.

+Local newspaper is served by The Northern Star.

 Sport and recreation

-Murwillumbah has numerous sports clubs including Murwillumbah Mustangs, Murwillumbah SC, The Gentlemen of Murwillumbah Rugby Club, golf, rowing, cricket, lawn bowls and cycling.
+Murwillumbah has numerous sports clubs including Murwillumbah Colts, and Murwillumbah Mustangs, Murwillumbah SC, The Gentlemen of Murwillumbah Rugby Club.

+Other sports facilities in the area include Murwillumbah Vulcans Australian Football Club, Murwillumbah Brothers Fishing Club, Murwillumbah Swimming Club, Murwillumbah Cycle Club, Murwillumbah Combat Club, Murwillumbah Cricket Club, Murwillumbah Rowing Club, Murwillumbah Hockey Club, Murwillumbah Netball Association, Murwillumbah Bowling Club, Murwillumbah Pistol Club, Murwillumbah Rifle Club, Murwillumbah Croquet Club, Tweed River Jockey Club, Tweed Valley Equestrian Group, Tweed River water Ski Club, Tweed Valley Triathletes-Triathlon Club, Murwillumbah Golf Club and Murwillumbah Tennis Club.

+Tweed Shire Regional Botanic Gardens is also in Murwillumbah.

 In popular culture

 Murwillumbah was used as the location for the film Lou (2010) starring John Hurt.
 The ABC television series of the novel Pastures of the Blue Crane was also filmed in the Tweed region in 1969.
 In 2018, the town was used as a film location for the Netflix-distributed Lunatics (2019) starring Chris Lilley.
 The town is close to the filming location of British reality TV show I'm A Celebrity...Get Me Out Of Here and is used as a base for staff and crew working on the show.